 The Office of Student Affairs coordinates a number of services for students, including academic advising, tutorial assistance, financial aid, and assistance with personal issues.
 The office also provides support for the College's student organizations and coordinates special events and programming for students.
 Information about pertinent services and programs is detailed below.
-Student Affairs is located in Room 212 of VA Building 7 (Pharmacy Building) and may be reached at 423-439-6338.
+Student Affairs is located in Room 212, Building 7 on the J.H.
+Quillen VA Medical Center and may be reached at 423-439-6338.